bastian2001/pico-bidir-dshot/README.md

 ## Contributing

-If you feel like a feature is missing, feel free to open an issue.
+If you feel like a feature is missing or something is broken, feel free to open an issue.
 I'm happy to help you with any questions you might have.

 If you have the experience to fix the issue yourself, feel free to open a pull request.
 I'm happy to review and merge it.